-An estimated 25%-67% of wrestlers use techniques such as over exercise, calorie restriction, fasting, and different dehydration methods to lose weight.
+An estimated 25% to 67% of wrestlers use techniques such as over exercise, calorie restriction, fasting and different dehydration methods to lose weight.
 Wrestlers tend to believe this type of action will improve their performance, but in reality this usually only makes things worse.

 Dehydration is a main health concern when losing weight quickly.
 It occurs when a wrestler cuts off their intake of fluids.
 Dehydration is the worst method of losing weight since it causes quick decline in strength, endurance and mental alertness.

 Symptoms of dehydration can become noticeable after as little as 2% loss of normal water volume.
 Drinking too little water in combination with heavy exercise may cause cramps or, in extreme cases, heatstroke and swelling of the brain which causes seizures and hypovolemic shock.

 A simple, efficient way of determining proper hydration is to check urine color.
 Dark urine (similar to apple juice) indicates dehydration and clear urine indicates adequate hydration.